browserengineering/book/book/browsersandweb.md

 The browser is an essential part of computing, and this chapter gave evidence of that fact, along with a flavor of the depth and history of the web and browsers.
-However, only by really understanding how a browser works will you really appreciate and understand its beauty and power fully.
+However, I believe that only by really understanding how a browser works will you really appreciate and understand its beauty, complexity and power fully.
 I hope you come away from this book with a deeper sense of this beauty---how it works, its relationship to the culture and history of computing and information, what it’s like to be someone building a browser.
 But most of all, I hope you can connect all of that to you, your career in software and computers, and the future.
 After all, it’s up to you to invent and discover what comes next!